4.9-Stars

 It would be best to lay down the wiring as the first step of each lighting setup.

 Based on your planned layout, cut low-voltage wires into specific lengths and route them out of sight.
-After all, exposed wiring can make for an eyesore.
+Exposed wiring can be an eyesore.

-Run the wires under the decking and into the power source.
+Run the wires under the decking, whether made of composite decking or other decking materials, into the power source.
 If you’re worried about any wires left hanging, you can use insulated staples to affix them to the nearest corner.
 And if your wiring runs through a garden, bury the wire and waterproof connectors six inches into the ground.
 The idea here is to keep it as inconspicuous as possible.

 It would be best to never work on an active circuit; the power source should be turned off until you’re done.

-The only thing you need to worry about if you have solar-powered lights is where to place them.
+If you have solar-powered lights, you only need to worry about where to place them.
 These lights require as much sun exposure as possible, so put them accordingly without worrying about wires.

 2. Install The Lights

-You can install post lights like bollard lights by using a post-hole digger and setting the lights in the garden.
-And much like wall-mounted lights, you can create an additional layer of decking to fit these lights.
+You can install post-lights like bollard lights by using a post-hole digger and setting them in the garden.
+Much like wall-mounted lights, you can create an additional layer of decking to fit these lights.

-As for string and rope lights, you can rely on mounting clips or hooks to hang them up.
-The process is straightforward and takes very little time, provided you remain mindful of its position relative to the power source.
+You can hang string and rope lights up using mounting clips or hooks.
+The process is straightforward and takes very little time, provided you remain mindful of their position relative to the power source.

 3. Test The Lights